moreyhat/nlb-alb-ecs/README.md

 # Path based routing app with Static IP example
 This is an example architecture realizing Path-based routing with Static IP addresses by using AWS NLB (Network Load Balancer) and ALB (Application Load Balancer).

-ALB provides a path-based load balancing feature, however the IP addresses of it may dynamically change, which may be a challenge in some case.
+ALB provides a path-based load balancing feature, however the IP addresses of it may dynamically change, which may be a challenge in some cases.
 For example, domain name of ALB could not be resolved in hybrid enviromnent.

 NLB provides a feature of static IP address and ALB is supported as a load balancing target of NLB.
 So, we can realize Path-based routing with Static IP address by using this feature.